MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-concepts.md

 Each capacity consists of an equal number of frontend and backend v-cores.
 The CPU time measured in utilization records reflect the backend v-cores' utilization, and that utilization drives the need to autoscale.
 Utilization of frontend v-cores is *not* tracked, and you cannot convert frontend v-cores to backend v-cores.

-If you have a P1 subscription with 4 backend v-cores, each evaluation cycle quota equates to 120 seconds ( 4*30 = 120 seconds) of CPU utilization.
+If you have a P1 subscription with 4 backend v-cores, each evaluation cycle quota equates to 120 seconds (4 x 30 = 120 seconds) of CPU utilization.
 If the sum of both interactive and background utilizations *exceeds* the total backend v-core quote in your capacity, and you have *not* optionally enabled autoscale, the workload for your Gen2 capacity will exceed your available resources, also called your *capacity threshold*.
 The following image illustrates this condition, called *overload*, when autoscale is *not* enabled.

 :::image type="content" source="media/service-premium-concepts/service-premium-concepts-02.png" alt-text="Diagram showing overload condition in premium generation two capacity." lightbox="media/service-premium-concepts/service-premium-concepts-02.png":::